 #2 Cash Back Credit Cards

 A cash back credit card is similar to a rewards credit card, but the key difference is how and what you can redeem with it.
 You can earn cash back credit every time you shop at a percentage rate.
 For example, the RBC Business Cash Back Mastercard offers 2% cash back on all purchases within the first three months and 1% on all purchases after that.

-#3 Low Interest Credit Cards
+#3 Low-Interest Credit Cards

 A low-interest credit card is designed for individuals who would like to save more money as they regularly have an outstanding monthly balance.
 There are two types of low-interest credit cards that RBC offers such as variable rate or fixed low-rate cards.
 The variable rate card has a prime rate that depends on your credit score rating – the higher your rating, the lower your rate.
-On the other hand, a fixed low-rate card focus on giving flat interest rates regardless of your credit score performance.
+On the other hand, a fixed low-rate card focuses on giving flat interest rates regardless of your credit score performance.

 #4 Student Credit Cards

 A student credit card is made for students with low or no annual fee options to help them build their credit history.
 This works like a regular credit card, where you can earn Avion rewards or cash back on purchases to redeem them for merchandise, gift cards, bill payments, and more.
 Student credit cards also have higher chances of getting approved since RBC mostly requires your personal and student information during the application process.